bsstephan/buildable-stick-system/README.md

 * `extras/`
     * Various experiments and things not directly related to making an arcade stick.
 At time of writing, there's a couple pieces for a little stand for the stick, solely for vanity purposes.
+        * `bss-ae/` --- these are pieces for an arcade control panel that fits on the Qanba 2009.
+See the docs in that directory for details.

 Feel free to request or contribute to more objects.
 Additional documentation regarding assembling the stick is available in `docs/assembly-and-tips.md`.